 The beautiful and efficient design created by designer Claudia transitioned directly to the installation team seamlessly, much like the basement project experience Chad and Karen enjoyed previously.

-“We definitely will and have recommended Advance Design Studio to friends who are looking to embark on a project small or large,” Karen said.
+“We definitely have and will continue to recommend Advance Design Studio to friends who are looking to embark on a project small or large,” Karen said.

 Our award-winning design team would love to create a beautiful, functional, and spacious place for you and your family.
 With our “Common Sense Remodeling” approach, the process of renovating your home has never been easier.
 Contact us today at 847-836-2600 or schedule an appointment.